GaragePixel/stdlib-for-mx2/RULES_TO_CONTRIB.md

 - Never use "end", "next", "namespace", "local", "extension", "continue" or "field" as variable names
 - Keywords like "Public", "Private", "Protected" should not be used as identifiers

+### Never use these words:

+- Never use "Endif", "End function", "End If", "End Property", "End function", "End select", "End Operator", "End Method", "Throw" (use instead "RuntimeError").

 ### Dependencies

 - Never use "std" from monkey2 or wonkey repository